Disrupt Enterprise Maintenance with Maintenance-as-a-Service (MaaS)

 These recommendations can advise about the optimal time for performing the maintenance of an asset and can be also visualized in a Graphical User Interface (GUI).

-Maintenance operations management as a Service: This service provides information about the operations entailed in a maintenance contract for one or more assets.
+Maintenance Operations Management as a Service: This service provides information about the operations entailed in a maintenance contract for one or more assets.

 The service includes presentation and visualization of the contract’s status and of a specific maintenance process, including compliance information and supply chain aspects (such as parts’ delivery dates).